The Covenant Story

 In 2008, with the aid of former Herzog cellar worker Jonathan Hajdu (now associate winemaker at Covenant), Jeff and Leslie brought the winery production up to Napa Valley, where they made all Covenant wines until 2013.
 In 2014, the winery moved to its current location in Berkeley.
 It is now part of small but growing group of West Coast urban wineries.

 Postscript: 2008 was also the year that Leslie finally relented and gave Jeff his wish to make wine from Rudd Vineyard.
 In that year, they produced the first Covenant Cabernet Sauvignon Solomon Lot 70.
-Covenant’s top-of-the-line Cabernet is co-fermented from a blend of grapes grown at Leslie’s Oakville vineyard and Mount Veeder vineyard, which looks down on the valley from an altitude of 1,500 feet.
+Covenant’s top-of-the-line Cabernet is co-fermented from a blend of grapes grown at Leslie’s valley floor Oakville vineyard and Mount Veeder vineyard, which looks down on the valley from an altitude of 1,500 feet.
 The wine honors Leslie’s Hebrew name: Shlomo, or Solomon, as it is translated in English.
+Since 2012, Covenant Cabernet has been sourced from Leslie’s Mount Veeder vineyard; Solomon now is made exclusively from grapes grown at Leslie’s Oakville property.